 Finally, as outlined above, optimal management of sarcoma is often multimodality, meaning that both surgery and radiation are utilized to prevent a recurrence.
 By decreasing the radiation dose to nerves, muscle, and skin overlying the tumor site, proton therapy may decrease the chance of a surgical complication and ultimately improve a patient’s functional outcome.

 Dose distribution comparison between a conventional radiation plan (Figure A) and a proton therapy plan (Figure B) in a young patient with a pelvic sarcoma (*).
 Note the difference in dose to the bladder (B), rectum (R), and opposite hip (H).

-In summary, radiation-related side effects for children and young adults with sarcomas treated include decrease in bone growth, soft tissue fibrosis, and muscle hypoplasia atrophy as well as seminal microvascular changes which may have permanent adverse consequences.
+In summary, radiation-related side effects for children and young adults with sarcomas treated include decrease in bone growth, soft tissue fibrosis, and muscle atrophy as well as microvascular changes which may have permanent adverse consequences.
 Radiation-related toxicities may be modified or enhanced by interaction with other treatment modalities, including surgery and chemotherapy.
 As overall survival rates continue to increase and long-term follow-up data builds, the theoretical advantage of proton therapy to reduce late effects may become even more evident in our clinics.
 It is likely that treatment of young sarcoma patients will yield the greatest relative benefit.
-For this reason, the national Children's Oncology Group (COG) allows proton therapy to be used in place of conventional radiation in all of their current sarcoma protocols.
+The pediatric team at the University of Florida recently presented their successful results in treating Ewing sarcoma at the 2012 Connective Tissue Oncology Society (CTOS) meeting in Prague.
+In collaboration with St Jude Children’s Research Hospital, UFPTI currently offers a novel research study for patients with rhabdomyosarcoma.
+In addition, UFPTI participates in the international Children’s Oncology Group study, AEWS1031, for Ewing sarcoma.